ximtech/Logger/README.md

 name_yyyy-MM-dd.log
 ```
 For example:
-- For log file with name `cron.log` will be converted to `cron_2023-05-07.log` backup file
+- For log file with name `cron.log` backup file name will be converted to `cron_2023-05-07.log`
-- When multiple backup files for the same timestamp, then `id` will be added for each file
+- When multiple backup files for the same timestamp exist, then `id` will be added for each file
   - Example: `cron_2023-05-07.log`, `cron_2023-05-07.log.2`, `cron_2023-05-07.log.3` etc.

 ### Multiple logger subscriptions